 Some people always mistake a training manual for an employee handbook.
 However, these two tools are distinguishable and serve different purposes in a company.
 The principal difference is that an employee handbook highlights company policies on different issues.
 At the same time, a training manual covers key information that is used to train employees on company processes, products, policies, and culture.

-An employee handbook will usually revolve around employee conduct at the workplace while a training manual focuses on how employees do their job.
+An employee handbook will usually revolve around employee conduct at the workplace, while a training manual focuses on how employees do their jobs.
 A handbook will discuss absenteeism, sexual harassment, insubordination, etc., while a manual will talk about operation skills, machine handling, product features, etc. Also, employee handbooks are used to establish and determine liability, whereas a training manual is used for training or educational purposes.

 How to Make an Effective Training Manual

-An effective training manual is one that is able to positively contribute to the employee’s growth and productivity, and customer satisfaction.
+An effective training manual is one that is able to positively contribute to the employee’s growth, productivity, and customer satisfaction.

-Below are tips that can be incorporated into the writing process of a training manual:
+Below are tips that can be incorporated into the writing process:

 Annotate images for clarity